September 19, 2017, by Carla

 In addition to that, it might be worth taking a look at what information you’re putting out into the digi-sphere.
 Research from OnDevice revealed that 1 in 10 young job hunters were actually turned down solely due to their social media channels.

 3. “Because it feels like I’m not good enough”

 What to do: Look at it objectively

 Some of the most successful people on the planet were rejected from positions and roles which eventually became their route straight to worldwide acclaim.
-If it wasn’t for their total refusal to be deflated by criticism, the world would be without airplanes, Harry Potter, Disney, Whatsapp, Starbucks, The Beatles, Microsoft, Spielberg movies and Stephen King novels.
+If it wasn’t for their total refusal to be deflated by criticism, the world would be without aeroplanes, Harry Potter, Disney, Whatsapp, Starbucks, The Beatles, Microsoft, Spielberg movies and Stephen King novels.
 Rejection does not equate to failure – it doesn’t even mean you aren’t good at the very thing you’re trying out for.

 All that stands between you and where you want to be is how many times you can bounce back from a knock, and the ironic thing is: the more you get rejection, the more equipped you are to deal with it.
 It is the exact same exposure concept used to treat anxiety disorders such as OCD, PTSD and irrational phobia.

 The thing to remember is: you are more likely to get what you want out of life if you stick at it long enough.